Celebrate Your Community Hero

 And the music goes on . . . .

-by Peter Lightfoot, over 3 years ago
+by Peter Lightfoot, almost 4 years ago

 When the lockdown started back in March the Dukes of Durham Ukulele Club and the Port Perry Seniors Club were shut down as part of the lockdown.
 Gord Emerson had be running a guitar lessons group in the party room of his apartment building that was held every Friday afternoon for a few years.
 With the lockdown there was no indoor place to play.Gord decided that the music must go on so he arranged with his guitar group that we could play Palmer Park on Tuesday afternoon and entertain the people that were in the park.
 Arrangements were made to...
 Continue reading